§ 115C-301. Allocation of teachers; class size.

 (b) Allocation of Positions. - The State Board of Education is authorized to adopt rules to allot instructional personnel and teachers, within funds appropriated.

-(c) Maximum Class Size. - The average class size for each grade span in a local school administrative unit shall at no time exceed the funded allotment ratio of teachers to students.
-At the end of the second school month and for the remainder of the school year, the size of an individual class shall not exceed the allotment ratio by more than three students.
-At no time may the General Assembly appropriate funds for higher unit-wide class averages than those for which State funds were provided during the 1984-85 school year.
+(c) Maximum Class Size for Kindergarten Through Third Grade. - The average class size for kindergarten through third grade in a local school administrative unit shall at no time exceed the funded allotment ratio of teachers to students in kindergarten through third grade.
+At the end of the second school month and for the remainder of the school year, the size of an individual class in kindergarten through third grade shall not exceed the allotment ratio by more than three students.
+The funded class size allotment ratio for kindergarten through third grade shall be as follows:

 (f) Second Month Reports. - At the end of the second month of each school year, each local board of education, through the superintendent, shall file a report for each school within the school unit with the State Board of Education.
-The report shall be filed in a format prescribed by the State Board of Education and shall include the organization for each school, the duties of each teacher, the size of each class, the teaching load of each teacher, and such other information as the State Board may require.
-As of February 1 each year, local boards of education, through the superintendent, shall report all exceptions to individual class size and daily teaching load maximums that occur at that time.
+The report shall be filed in a format prescribed by the State Board of Education and shall include the organization for each school, the duties of each teacher, the size of each class, and such other information as the State Board may require.
+As of February 1 each year, local boards of education, through the superintendent, shall report all exceptions to individual class size maximums in kindergarten through third grade that occur at that time.

-(h) State Board Rules. - The State Board of Education shall adopt rules necessary for the implementation of class size and teaching load provisions.
+(h) State Board Rules. - The State Board of Education shall adopt rules necessary for the implementation of this section.

 (i) Repealed by Session Laws 2013-363, s.
 3.3(a), effective July 1, 2013.